w7sst/MorseRunner/Readme.txt

        reply to your CQ.

 	 The Run button starts and stops the competition/contest.
-The drop-down menu will allow you to select a single call mode for the contest selected, or allow you to select the the WPX or HST competitions.
+The drop-down menu will allow you to select a single call or pile up mode for the contest selected, or allow you to select the WPX or HST competitions.

 	 Competition duration
 	   The default duration of a competition session is 60 minutes.
 You can